 About agua de melón

-You can make Mexican agua frescas from many different fruits; there is no exact recipe to make them, and they will always turn out well.
-You can make them with watermelon, strawberry, lemon, papaya, tamarind, etc.; the recipe will always be the same: water, fruit, and sugar.
+Mexican agua frescas can be made from many different fruits; there is no exact recipe, but they will always turn out well.
+You can make them with watermelon, strawberry, lemon, papaya, tamarind, etc., but the recipe will always be the same: water, fruit, and sugar.

 Take this recipe as a guide and adapt it to your and your family’s tastes.